Leemo/kohana-minion-autogen/README.md

 `minion autogen:controller --name=main,feedback,news,articles --actions=index --extends=controller_template_page`

-Awesome!
+## Models

 Now to the fun - models.
 Suppose we have a table of `categories`, it has a lot of fields, and we need to create a model.
 Of course, we can do it manually ... and can be done automatically and avoid routine.